N64Recomp/RecompFrontend/README.md

     - Needs to hide (or disable?) menu controls for keyboard
     - Should check `recompinput::players::is_single_player_mode()` if single player mode is active
     - Should check for player count changes and not rely on initial input
+    - Non-mouse navigation (multiplayer)
+      - Editing a profile should autofocus on the first option
+      - Going "back" from a profile should focus on the button that got you to the profile
+    - Player cards "new" profile (based on current in dropdown?)
+    - While a profile is open, be able to edit/change the name of a (non-default?) profile
   - `ui_config_tab_controls`
     - `create_controls_tab` hardcodes descriptions when adding the available GameInput inputs, and also determines whether or not an input should be able to be cleared, and doesn't specify if its only changeable on controller (see `input_types`)
   - `ui_select`